Architecture

 Source Layout

 The key classes live under lib/ruby-bindgen/.
-Each output format (Rice, FFI, CMake) has its own directory under visitors/ containing both the visitor implementation and its ERB templates.
+Each output format (Rice, FFI, CMake) has its own directory under generators/ containing both the generator implementation and its ERB templates.

 lib/ruby-bindgen/